drduh/macOS-Security-and-Privacy-Guide/README.md

 d0wn-us-ns4
 ```

 dnscrypt-proxy also has the capability to blacklist domains, including the use of wild-cards.
-See the [Sample configuration file for dnscrypt-proxy](https://raw.githubusercontent.com/jedisct1/dnscrypt-proxy/master/dnscrypt-proxy.conf) for the options.

 **Note** Applications and programs may resolve DNS using their own provided servers.
 If dnscrypt-proxy is used, it is possible to disable all other, non-dnscrypt DNS traffic with the following pf rules: